 Pictured here are Don Hickey, City Parks, Malcolm Ho-You, City Planning and Alison Karim-McSwiney, BRZ circa:2000

-Site amenities have been installed per the years.
+Site amenities have been installed over the years.

 Here are some improvements made.

 In 2004- 2005, the BRZ partnered with the Faculty of Environmental Design at the U of C to create a “state of the art”, award winning urban design plan called Envisioning International Avenue(see Design Initiative for more).
 This then led to the next stage of the process working with the City to upgrade the planning documents for the area.